 Here are just a few of the opportunities we offer to explore the world!

-Comparative Psychology: Marine and Cultural-Historical Studies in Belize
+Belize: Comparative Psychology and Cultural-Historical Studies

-Comparative psychologists study the behavioral patterns and minds of a wide array of animal species, including humans.
-There is an emphasis on discovering similarities and differences across species that may shed light on evolutionary and developmental processes.
-Belize has a rich marine life as well as diverse cultural and language traditions (including Belizean Creole, Spanish, and English).
-We will use a comparative and cross-cultural lens to focus on marine species and on learning from the people of Belize.
+Comparative psychologists study the behavioral patterns & minds of a wide array of animal species, including humans.
+There is an emphasis on discovering similarities & differences across species that may shed light on evolutionary & developmental processes.

 Bali and Java remain the most popular centers of artistic expression in Indonesia.
 This course will use traditional Indonesian art forms—including music, dance, and theater—as a lens through which to view social change in Bali and Java.
 Using an interdisciplinary framework, the course will provide us with opportunities to explore the ancient roots of Javanese and Balinese art, especially the performing arts, and discover the dynamic ways in which these traditional arts are changing in response to the pressures of globalization, modernization, and international tourism.